ML-research-club/bbbbbbb/README.md

 ### python

-First you must have `Python 3.6` installed on your system.
+First you must have `Python 3.6` (I tested with `3.6.11`) installed on your system.
 I recommend doing this with some virtual environment, I like using `pyenv`.
 Next, install these dependencies:

 * `python -m pip install future`
 * `python -m pip install pillow`